 Work Wonders With An FHA 203(k) Loan.

 Thinking about buying a fixer-upper?
-With an FHA 203(k) rehabilitation home loan from CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, you can finance a variety of repairs into your loan.
+With an FHA 203(k) rehabilitation home loan from CrossCountry Mortgage, Inc. you can finance a variety of repairs into your loan.

 WHAT ARE THE BENEFITS?